 Appalachian Flooring Hard Maple Engineered Hardwood

 Appalachian Flooring Hard Maple is hard maple engineered hardwood, real wood over a stable core.
-See it at our Mississauga and Barrie showrooms, or browse online.
+See it at our Mississauga and Barrie stores, or browse online.

 The reason engineered hardwood exists is simple.
 Concrete slabs, basements, and radiant heat will destroy a solid floor, and engineered was built to handle all three.